[?] Subscribe To This Site

 Tenerife information Tenerife on telephone, water and electricity supply

-Only, the company from mainland Spain called Telefonica S.A.supplies telephone for landlines.
+Only Telefonica S.A. from mainland Spain supplies telephone connections for landlines.

 Cellular telephone suppliers are numerous.